Starfish-develop/Starfish/README.md

 it frees up some extra space, but it doesn't really free you from *bias*, which is what is important.
 Instead, it is the line identifications and downweighting that should be used.

-Work on perfecting regions

-Interestingly, Kurucz with the covariant structure and without the covariant structure look exactly the same.
-Is this because the noise is so low?
-What do the residuals look like?
-LogAmp = -14.56.
-Actual residuals are at what scale?

-Tests are interesting.
-In some sense, the Matern kernel really doesn't matter all that much.
-Its allows the error bars to inflate.
-In many cases, the identifying and tracking bad lines is the more important behavior.

-Does this same behavior happen with the PHOENIX spectra?
-Running tests to find out.

 # Gl51

 * logg fixed to 5.0, low polynomial

-* to do a no global, save `base_lnprob` as `no_global`

-* can we tune the cadences somehow?

 ## working test with IRTF spex M dwarf